Basildon

 Some sites are not strictly geological but have a geological connection.
 Geological sites are therefore defined in their widest sense and include, for example, buildings, walls, wells, spas, springs, graves, boreholes, plaques, landslips and viewpoints.

 This is not a complete list of geological sites in the district.
-Others will be added and descriptions expanded as further research is carried out.
+Others may be added and descriptions expanded as further research is carried out.

 Important note: